npearce/F5-iApps_and_Ansible-playbooks/BIG-IP/02-README.md

-#Exercise 2 - Request an auth token
+#Exercise 2 - Part 1 - Request an auth token
 Maybe you want to use auth tokens, maybe you don't.
 Either way we're going to use the Auth Token to demonstrate a simple REST API POST.
 Take a look at 'BIG-IP/02-bigip-get_auth_token.yml': https://github.com/npearce/F5-iApps_and_Ansible-playbooks/blob/master/BIG-IP/02-bigip-get_auth_token.yml

 You will notice a few new options: